agocke/xres2lnk/README.md

 To try the new colors, just click on the link to open a new console window.
 When you are happy with the color scheme, copy it to your start bar or toolbar and windows opened with that link will always have that color scheme.

-When you have a color scheme you are happy with,

 XResources is a common way to specify terminal colors for various terminal programs on Linux, but there's no corresponding configuration file for the Windows console.
 There